raven-panda/06-lab-js-todo/README.md

 ## How to use it

-Run `git clone https://github.com/raven-panda/06-lab-js-todo.git ./` to copy the project into your root folder in your editor's terminal (like VSCode).

 Run `npm install` to install all the node modules.

 Run `npm run start` to start devserver to access the webapp in your browser (localhost).